 5. Tweet regularly

 As the average life of a tweet is just 18 minutes, it is important to tweet frequently to get noticed by your audience.
-Try posting at least twice a day in order to gain the maximum results from your tweeting efforts.
+Try posting at least twice a day in order to gain maximum results from your tweeting efforts.
 If you find it difficult to post manually so often, try out a social media scheduling tool.
 RecurPost is one such tool that helps you to manage your social media platforms and schedule posts in advance.
 It also helps in creating tweet variations.
-By using RecurPost, you will be able to keep your Twitter feed always active without actually logging into the platform.
+By using RecurPost as your Tweet scheduler, you can keep your Twitter feed always active without actually logging into the platform.